MAb-mTLR2

 mab2-mtlr2

-Detection and neutralizing antibody for murine and human TLR2 (clone T2.5) - Monoclonal Mouse IgG1
+Mouse and human TLR2 (clone T2.5) Antibody - Monoclonal Mouse IgG1

 MAb mTLR2 (clone T2.5) is a monoclonal antibody that reacts with murine Toll-like receptor 2 (TLR2, CD282).
 MAb mTLR2 is an antagonistic antibody.
 It has been tested by flow cytometric analysis of RAW264.7 cells.
 The antibody is cross-reactive with human TLR2.
 It was generated using recombinant DNA technology, produced in CHO (Chinese hamster ovary) cells, and purified by affinity chromatography.